National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 The ideal candidate will be an experienced sales professional with a strong background in field-based business development.
 Key qualities and experience should include:

-Previous experience in the energy sector is advantageous but not essential.
-Candidates from other sectors with demonstrable field sales success are encouraged to apply
+While previous experience in the energy sector is preferred, candidates from other sectors with demonstrable field sales success are encouraged to apply

 Related Jobs